rehoboth23/yalnix-implementation/rough-notes.md

   - Write `int SetKernelBrk(void * addr)`
     - `addr` is similar to what's used in calls to `brk`: it's the lowest location not used in our kernel
     - we need a flag in our kernel that checks if we have enable virtual memory, before it's enabled, ``SetKernelBrk` only needs to check if and by how kernel `brk` is being raised beyond `_kernel_orig_brk`, after VM is enabled, then our `SetKernelBrk` acts like the standard `Brk`. i.e. This function has two behaviors depending on whether or not virtual memory is enabled
+      - the flag is provided by hardware, check 2.2.6, we call `WriteRegister(REG_VM_ENABLE, 1)` to set it,and I assume there's a ReadRegister function for checking.
     - then, enable virtual memory, but note, if we already raised our kernel's brk since we've built the Region 0 page table, we need to adjust the page table before turning the VM on -- otherwise shit could get ugly

 - Traps